Mexican Train Rules: What is the "Tapping Rule" and how does it work?

 FAQs about the Mexican Train tapping rule

-No, you can play your last tile on any open player’s train, your personal train, or the Mexican Train.
+No, you can play only one domino on any open player’s train, your personal train, or the Mexican Train.

 If your last domino happens to be a double, so be it.
+In some scoring systems, a double-blank domino is worth 50 points, adding a unique twist to game variations.
 Once you lay the last of your hand, the game is over.
 Other players do not have to cover the double.

-If another player notices you didn’t tap or announce, you have to draw two tiles from the bone pile.
+If another player notices you didn’t tap or announce, you have to draw two tiles from the bone pile and mark your player's train as open.
 However, if there are no remaining tiles, you still lose your turn but don’t have to draw.
 If one tile is left, you still draw the last one.

 At the end of the game, one common situation might be players laying multiple dominoes and two or more doubles they can’t cover.
 You and several players may have to repeatedly announce your uno until someone can cover the double tile or the boneyard has no more tiles.